-To simulate air showers, we use the CORSIKA~7.7400 simulation package~\citet{Heck_1998}.
-For the standard simulated event set, we select QGSJet-II.04~\citet{Ostapchenko_2011} for energies above 80 GeV.
-UrQMD 1.3.1~\citet{Bass_1998, Bleicher_1999} treats the low energy hadronic interactions and for electromagnetic processes, we use the EGS4 electromagnetic model~\citet{Nelson_1990}.
+To simulate air showers, we use the CORSIKA~7.7400 simulation package~\citep{Heck_1998}.
+For the standard simulated event set, we select QGSJet-II.04~\citep{Ostapchenko_2011} for energies above 80 GeV.
+UrQMD 1.3.1~\citep{Bass_1998, Bleicher_1999} treats the low energy hadronic interactions and for electromagnetic processes, we use the EGS4 electromagnetic model~\citep{Nelson_1990}.

-We use GEANT4~\citet{GEANT4_2002} within a simulation framework adapted from that of the HAWC collaboration, to simulate the WCD response to the secondary air shower particles from 20 m above the detector unit.
-This simulation framework, called \textit{HAWCSim}, has been extensively used for studies related to HAWC and has been verified by the HAWC Collaboration ~\citet{Springer_2017, ABEYSEKARA2015125, Torres_2021}.
-The UNIFIED~\citet{Unified_1996} model in GEANT4 is adapted to describe the reflectivity of materials with a rough surface such as Tyvek (high reflectivity - 92\% at 450 nm, which from now on we refer to as `white')~\citet{Nozka_2011} as used by the Pierre Auger Observatory~\citet{Allekotte_2008} and Polypropylene (low reflectivity - 10\% at 450 nm, from now on referred to as `black') as used by HAWC.
-The standard deviation of the distribution of the micro-facet orientations, $\sigma_\alpha = 0.17$ is set for the Tyvek surface.
+We use GEANT4~\citep{GEANT4_2002} within a simulation framework adapted from that of the HAWC collaboration, to simulate the WCD response to the secondary air shower particles from 20 m above the detector unit.
+This simulation framework, called \textit{HAWCSim}, has been extensively used for studies related to HAWC and has been verified by the HAWC Collaboration ~\citep{Springer_2017, ABEYSEKARA2015125, Torres_2021}.

+The UNIFIED~\citep{Unified_1996} model in GEANT4 is adapted to describe the reflectivity of materials such as Polypropylene (low reflectivity - 10\% at 450 nm, from now on referred to as `black') as used by HAWC and those with a rough surface such as Tyvek (high reflectivity - 92\% at 450 nm, which from now on we refer to as `white')~\citep{Nozka_2011} as used by the Pierre Auger Observatory~\citep{Allekotte_2008}.
+The standard deviation of the distribution of the micro-facet orientations (taken for rough surfaces), is set as $\sigma_\alpha = 0.17$ rad for the Tyvek surface.

 A nominal water absorption length of 17\,m at 400\,nm is used in the simulations.
 This water absorption length is reasonable when compared with the numbers measured for the current detector arrays.
-A study from the LHAASO collaboration using a custom developed apparatus reports attenuation lengths around 16.8\,m at 405 \,nm~\citet{2018NIMPA.892..122L}.
-Studies performed by the HAWC collaboration shows attenuation lengths varying between 5\,m and 16\,m for 405\,nm~\citet{Abeysekara_2015}.
+The LHAASO collaboration purifies its water to get an absorption length longer than 15\,m for around 400\,nm \citep{Ma_2022}, meanwhile studies performed by the HAWC collaboration show attenuation lengths varying between 5\,m and 16\,m for 405\,nm~\citep{Abeysekara_2015}.

-We model the PMT in the simulations after the 8" HPK R5912-20 with a photo-cathode quantum efficiency of 20\% at 450 nm~\citet{Hamamatsu_2019}.
-The central 10'' PMT for one of the configurations in our comparisons (configuration B from Section \ref{sec: sensitivity}, similar to the HAWC central tanks) is modeled after the 10'' R7081 with a photo-cathode efficiency of 30\% \citet{Hamamatsu_2019}.
+We model the PMT in the simulations after the 8-inch HPK R5912-20 with a photo-cathode quantum efficiency of 20\% at 450 nm~\citep{Hamamatsu_2019}.
+The central 10'' PMT for one of the configurations in our comparisons (configuration B from Section \ref{sec: sensitivity}, similar to the HAWC main array tanks) is modeled after the 10'' R7081 with a photo-cathode efficiency of 30\% \citep{Hamamatsu_2019}.